 Øystein Daljord studies quantitative marketing.
 His research is on empirical dynamic pricing and distribution channels.
-His research has appeared in the Journal of Marketing Research.
+His research has appeared in the Journal of Marketing Research, International Review of Economics, Quantitative Economics, and Quantitative Marketing and Economics.

 Daljord earned a Ph.D. in marketing from Stanford Graduate School of Business and an MSc in economics from the London School of Economics.
 From the University of Oslo, he holds a Cand.
 Mag, Interdisciplinary degree from the Department of Economics, Department of History and Philosophy and Department of Mathematics.